benawad/benawad.com/content/blog/what-is-the-best-graphql-stack-for-nodejs/index.md

 - [fastify-gql](https://github.com/mcollina/fastify-gql) is the fastest
 - [NestJS](https://nestjs.com/) is there if you like Angular

-If your new and not sure which one to go with, I would start with `Apollo Server`.
+If you're new and not sure which one to go with, I would start with `Apollo Server`.

 Note: you can use any server with GraphQL, you mainly just need some kind of adapter that understands how to handle GraphQL requests.